juliantoyeo/42snow_crash/level08/Ressources/README.md

 ![alt text](./screenshot/image6.png)

-So it seems what we get from the `token` file was the password for `flag08` and then we can call the `getflag` and gain the token for the next level~
+It seems what we got from the `token` file was the password for `flag08` and then we can call the `getflag` and gain the token for the next level~
 :partying_face: :tada: :tada: :tada: